davidbo9omolov/DIP392-burger_town/README.md

 * Instructor : Prof. Aleksejs Jurenoks 👑
 ---

+## 📼 Video Demonstration

+🎥 Click here to watch the demo video (If available)

+---

 ## 🌐 Live Deployment

 The application is deployed and accessible online.
 You can visit the live website at: